monadius/vscode-hol-light/README.md

 1) **HOL Light: Index File and its Dependencies**

-    Parses the active file and its dependencies and adds top level definitions to a global index.
+    Parses the active file and its dependencies and adds definitions to a global index.
 This command should be invoked when `hol-light.autoIndex` is `false` or after updating `hol-light.rootPaths`.

 1) **HOL Light: Set HOL Light Path**